It (soundtrack)

 It: Original Motion Picture Soundtrack is the soundtrack album to the 2017 American film It.
 An adaptation of the 1986 novel of the same name by Stephen King, the first of the two-cinematic parts (Note: The film, titled onscreen as It: Chapter One, covers primarily the first half of the book.) is directed by Andy Muschietti, and featured musical score composed by Benjamin Wallfisch.
-Wallfisch had influenced several works from film composers, notably John Williams and Alan Silvestri's works, while creating the score for It, and uses orchestral music to reflect the period of 1980s setting.
+Wallfisch had been influenced by several works from film composers, notably John Williams and Alan Silvestri's works, while creating the score for It, and uses orchestral music to reflect the period of 1980s setting.
 A preview of the song list was released by WaterTower Music on August 25, 2017 and the soundtrack album consisting 38 tracks, were digitally released on September 1.
 A limited edition double LP was released on October 27, that consisted of a 18 tracks in the original score and remaining 29 tracks, that was released separately.
 The score received positive response from critics, appreaciting Wallfisch for the orchestral approach for the soundtrack.